Digging up clues to CMC’s history

-CMC Archivist Sean Stanley shares his rare discoveries
+CMC Archivist Sean Stanley reveals rare discoveries

-CMC Archivist Sean Stanley thinks of himself as an archaeologist, uncovering Claremont McKenna’s history as captured in rare recordings, a trove of early student newspapers, and correspondence that date back to before the College’s founding in 1946.
+CMC Archivist Sean Stanley thinks of himself as an archeologist, uncovering Claremont McKenna’s history as captured in rare recordings, a trove of early student newspapers, and correspondence that date back to before the College’s founding in 1946.

 Sifting through the College’s vast collection of letters, publications, blueprints, as well as visual and audio recordings, Stanley is striving to tell CMC’s story in honor of this year’s 75th Anniversary, featuring a countdown that begins on April 17 and leads to the celebratory launch on July 1.